HazimZaghlol/online-retail/README.md

 Contributions to this project are welcome!
 If you'd like to contribute, feel free to open issues for suggestions or bugs, and submit pull requests with improvements.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

----

 Thank you for your interest in the Airbnb Exploratory Data Analysis project.
 We hope you find the insights and findings valuable and informative.
 Happy analyzing! 📊🏠
--Jupyter Notebook
--Pandas
--Matplotlib
--Seaborn
--ipyleaflet
--plotly